stfc/PSyclone/doc/developers.rst

 -------------

-When a kernel that is written to iterate over dofs modifies a field, PSyclone's must ensure that all dofs in that field are updated.
+When a kernel that is written to iterate over dofs modifies a field, PSyclone must ensure that all dofs in that field are updated.
 If the distributed memory flag is set to `False` then PSyclone must iterate over all dofs.
 PSyclone simply needs to create a loop that iterates from 1 to the total number of dofs.
 The latter value is provided by